-The purposes of the Own Risk and Solvency Assessment (ORSA) are to assess our risks and to evaluate whether we have sufficient financial resources to sustain the business strategy over the plan horizon.
+The purposes of the Own Risk and Solvency Assessment (ORSA) are to assess our risks and to evaluate whether we have sufficient financial resources to sustain the business strategy over the plan horizon across a range of scenarios.
 The Group ORSA process covers each EU regulated insurer and the whole Group, including non-EU entities and non-insurance entities.

-The ORSA process brings together, and is integrated with, the business-as-usual risk and capital management processes by which we identify, assess, monitor and measure our risks, review our business against risk appetite and tolerances and project the solvency position over the business planning period.
+The ORSA process brings together, and is integrated with, our risk and capital management processes by which we identify, assess, monitor and measure our risks, review our business against risk appetite and tolerances and project the solvency position over the business planning period.
 The ORSA cycle is aligned with the strategic and business planning process so that the key elements can interact and inform forward-looking decision-making.

-The ORSA policy was last reviewed by the Group Board (delegated to GRC) in July 2017.
-The updated Group policy was cascaded to the legal entities within the Group and was approved by the PMC Board in August 2017.
+The ORSA policy was last reviewed by the Group Board (delegated to GRC) in May 2018.
+The updated Group policy was cascaded to the legal entities within the Group and was approved by the PMC Board in May 2018.

-The Group is managed on a divisional basis.
-As such, ORSA (i.e. risk and capital management) responsibilities follow the Group's divisional management structure.
-Regular ORSA processes are aligned with the strategic and business planning process, with various Group functions coordinating and/or aggregating and divisions providing key ORSA inputs in line with the plan timetable.
+Regular ORSA processes are aligned with the Group-wide strategic and business planning process, with various Group functions coordinating and/or aggregating key ORSA inputs provided by the business divisions.